 In the end, we decided to go with Arcadia University, and I couldn’t have imagined a better location.
 The campus offered a ton of perfect shooting areas including a basketball court, classrooms, a perfectly manicured outdoor common area, a football field at a partner school across the street, and a perfect staging area.
 The overall campus layout was also super manageable and made for a smooth transition when it came to the logistics of moving two teams from spot to spot throughout the day.

-Once we had our location and talent, my focus turned to styling, and I reached out to wardrobe and prop stylist Lisa Russell.
-I was confident that she’d be able to bring on a team to coordinate all of the athletic equipment/apparel that we’d need, while also being able to manage a mid-day wardrobe change since all the talent had to switch from sports to campus lifestyle shots.
+Once we had our location and talent, my focus turned to style, and I reached out to wardrobe and prop stylist Lisa Russell.
+I was confident that she’d be able to bring on a team to coordinate all of the athletic equipment/apparel we’d need, while also managing a mid-day wardrobe change since all the talent had to switch from sports to campus lifestyle shots.
 I also had the pleasure of bringing on Megan Ambroch and Carrie Gehman to manage the hair/makeup styling for our talent, who both made that task a breeze.

 Our shoot day arrived before I knew it, but not before I had the chance to take the Nationwide team out to a pre-shoot-day dinner at The Broad Axe Tavern.
 Did you know that The Broad Axe Tavern is America’s oldest tavern?
 Now you do.

 An early start to our shoot day was welcomed with the most amazing weather the region had seen in months, which I was happy to take credit for planning.
 The day went off without a hitch, and the very light equipment footprint along with a well-planned itinerary, allowed each team to easily transition between multiple locations and setups throughout the day.